Druckansicht der Internetadresse:

 How will the interviews take place?Hide

 Applicants from foreign countries do not have to travel to Kulmbach to participate in the interview.
-Instead, we will arrange an online interview (preferred) or a telephone interview.
+Instead, we will arrange an online interview (preferred) or a telephone interview in English.
 Please note that travel expenses such as travel costs, accommodation or food, which arise because of participation in the selection process, cannot be refunded.

-Yes, it is possible to apply for both master's programmes.
+Yes, it is possible to apply for more than one master's programme.
 However, you must write a separate letter of motivation for each study programme in which you explain why you are applying for the respective programme.

 I have already completed a master's degree.
 Should I submit the master's certificate as well?Hide